Johnny Cash Boyhood Home: History

-J.R.
-Cash growing up
+Childhood of Johnny Cash

 Johnny Cash was born to Ray, and Carrie Cash on February 26, 1932.
-J.R was the fourth born of seven kids to the Cash family.
+J.R was the fourth born of seven children to the Cash family.
 J.R was three years old when the family packed up and moved to their new home, Farm No. 266.
 The Great Depression was a tragedy at this time, but along with the Great Depression came floods and natural disasters.
 In 1937 the Mississippi and Ohio Rivers flooded.
 The flood was so bad on the Cash family, they had to evacuate.
 Everyone but Ray Cash left to go to Kingsland; until it was safe to return.
-Along with natural disasters and the Great Depression, the Cash family experienced a horrific personal tragedy when on May 20, 1944, Johnny's older brother, 14-year-old Jack Cash, was mortally wounded when he fell into a table saw at work, he would die in the hospital a week later.
+Along with natural disasters and the Great Depression, the Cash family experienced a horrific personal tragedy when on May 20, 1944, Johnny's older brother, 14-year-old Jack Cash, was mortally wounded when he fell into a table saw at work; he would die in the hospital a week later.